AyiStar/kit/README.md

-# kitgrad
+# kit: a cute deep learning framework
-One day, the cute kitten will grow up to be a mighty tiger
+> One day, the cute kit will grow up to be a mighty tiger